 Is this your first time hunting?
 A first-timer may find a Regulated Shooting Area (RSA) more suitable than trekking through the woods.
 A RSA is a tract of land, including any waters, on which the licensee may release and shoot captive-raised turkey, pheasant, bobwhite quail, chukar partridge, Hungarian partridge, and mallard ducks.
 Great for first-time bird hunters, RSAs offer a chance to hone their skills before heading out in the field to hunt.
 Visit the Maryland Department of Natural Resources for a full list of RSAs in our state.

 Money generated from the sale of licenses goes directly to the conservation, protection, and preservation of Maryland’s natural habitat and cherished wildlife.
-Maryland DNR works tirelessly to maintain a healthy population of small game animals and the regulations needed to sustain hunting in Maryland.
+Maryland DNR works tirelessly to maintain a healthy population of fish and game, and the regulations needed to sustain fishing and hunting in Maryland.
 Changes in regulations, dates, and requirements vary year-to-year.
 Please check with DNR frequently for the most up-to-date information.